abdrahmansoltan/Learning-Notes/Frontend/JavaScript/9-JS_Advanced_concepts.md

   - `BigInt`
   - `Symbol` -> (new in ES6)
   - some of them may have object-like features, but they are not objects.
 An object is a collection of key-value pairs.
 And the value can be accessed by using the key of the object.
-- **Statements Vs Expressions** :
+- **Statements vs Expressions vs Declarations** :
   - `Expression`: it's a piece of code that produces a value and expected to be used in places where values are expected
     - Ex: `5+4` or `Ternary Operator` or `short circuiting` and then you can use it in a `${}`
-  - `Statements`: it's a piece of code that does something and doesn't produce a value
+  - `Statements`: it's a piece of code that does something and doesn't produce a value (make things happen)
     - Ex: `if` statement or `for` loop
+  - `Declaration`: it's a statement that declares a variable or function.
+(Defign variables and give them names)
+    - 💡 It runs in the **Compile time** before the runtime of the program.
+    - Ex: `let x;` or `function foo() {}`
 - **Strict mode**:
-  - `"use strict"` enables secure coding by enforcing stricter parsing and error handling.
+  - `"use strict"` It's a directive that tells the browser to run the JavaScript code in "strict mode" that enforces stricter parsing and error handling.
   - Place `"use strict"` at the top of your scripts to enable it.
   - Benefits:
     1. Forbids certain operations, ex: